Duality of Anderson T-motives

 {\bf Remark.} A tuple $(e_1,...,e_r)$ of integers entering in the statement of this theorem in [H] is (0,...,0,1,...,1) with 0 repeated $r-n$ times and 1 repeated $n$ times for the case under consideration.

 Since this number $n(r-n)$ is equal to the dimension of the set of lattices of rank $r$ and dimension $n$, we can state an

-{\bf Open question 8.1.2.} Let $r$, $n$ be given.
-Is it true that the moduli space of the pure uniformizable abelian T-motives of rank $r$ and dimension $n$ (maybe its irreducible component) is in 1 -- 1 correspondence with (an open part of) the set of lattices of rank $r$ and dimension $n$, and is this correspondence functorial?
+{\bf Open question 8.2.} Let $r$, $n$ be given.
+Let us consider the lattice map from the set of the pure uniformizable t-motives of rank $r$ and dimension $n$ to the set of lattices of rank $r$ and dimension $n$.
+Is it true that its image is open and the fibre at a generic point is discrete?
+If yes, what is the fibre?